-In our star-like network architecture, every end-node is connected with a private virtual link to a switch, so that there is a private traffic link for each direction.
-But congestion may occur when one node is suddenly receiving lots of packets from the other nodes.
+In our star-like network architecture, every end node is connected with a private virtual link to a switch, so that there is a private traffic link for each direction.
+But congestion may occur when one node is suddenly receiving a lot of packets from the other nodes.
 Current switches do not provide any guarantees as to which packets will be sent first.
-We solved this by providing a switch with bandwidth reservation capabilities inside the switch, and used Earliest Deadline First (EDF) scheduling [13] to make decisions as to which packets are forwarded first.
+We solved this by providing a switch with bandwidth reservation capabilities inside the switch, and we used Earliest Deadline First (EDF) scheduling [18] to make decisions as to which packets are forwarded first.
 This provides guarantees for both bit rates and strict delivery deadlines.
-The advantage of using EDF in hard real-time traffic was shown in [14], as it is the optimal and dynamic-priority scheduling algorithm under the resource sufficient situation.

 First, we check the feasibility of the real-time traffic according to calculate the total utilization of all frames.
-RT channel of the i-th task is characterized by $\{T{pd,i}, C_i, T{d,i}\}$; where $T{pd,i}$ is period of the data, C_i is time required to complete the execution of the task per the period, $T{d,i}$ is the relative deadline used for the EDF scheduling.
+RT channel of the i-th task is characterized by $\{T{pd,i}, C_i, T{d,i}\}$; where $T{pd,i}$ is period of the data, C_i is time required to complete the execution of the task per the period, $T{d,i}$ is the relative deadline used for the end-to-end EDF scheduling.